hashicorp/terraform/website/docs/commands/plan.html.markdown

 for later execution with `terraform apply`, which can be useful when [running Terraform in automation](https://learn.hashicorp.com/terraform/development/running-terraform-in-automation).

+If Terraform detects no changes to resource or to root module output values, `terraform plan` will indicate that no changes are required.

 ## Usage

 Usage: `terraform plan [options] [dir]`